MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Wait for the deployment to complete.

-1. Close the private endpoint deployment page.
+1. When you see **Your deployment is complete** displayed, close the private endpoint deployment page.

 ### Exercise 5: Create and configure a container app in Azure Container Apps